aasiaeet/aasiaeet.github.io/_posts/2018-01-15-r-factor-indexing.md

   - DailyReport
 tag:
   - R
-  - factor
+  - Factor
 ---

+I spent a cycle figuring out, how R treats factors as an index.

 # Major Lessons

-I spent a cycle figuring this out:

 Any non-numeric thing that you read from a data file is going to be a factor, i.e., categorical data.
 {: .notice--warning}